Last Update: 10/6/2016

 The Mission is administered by a seven member Board and operated by a Director.
 Volunteers serve as tour guides, grounds keepers, clerical workers and see to the operation of the gift shop.

-The Mission Complex is open for tours from April 15 through October 15, and the Visitor's Center, Gift Shop and Museum are open year around.
+The Mission Complex is open for tours from April 15 through October 15.
 Groups and school tours are always welcome.

 The web site provides a "tour" for those unable to visit in person.
 Here you will find photos, the history of the Mission Complex, and discover the roles the Salish people, Fr.
 De Smet and Fr.
 Anthony Ravalli, S.J. played in its development.
 Educators: Historic St. Mary's Mission provides an Indian Education instructional program for teachers and students.
 The program follows the state instructional guidelines.
 Additional information on the Indian Education For All program.
 Historic St. Mary's Mission stands in the shadow of St. Mary's Peak in the Bitterroot Valley of Montana.
 Fr.
 Pierre De Smet, a Jesuit priest, founded the Mission in 1841.
 The State of Montana grew from those early beginnings of the settlement first called St. Mary’s and later named Stevensville.
 The town holds the distinct honor of being the place “Where Montana Began”.
 The well-preserved buildings and artifacts of the Mission Complex afford visitors a look back at the historical beginnings of the birth of the State and the settlement of the West.
 In 2010 the Historic St. Mary's Mission complex was added to the National Register of Historic Places.
 This was the culmination of over four years of work by both local and state contributors.
 More information on the Historical Designation.